Consensys/linea-specification/prc/bls/review.md

 - Considering using markdown tables (tablemode for vim)

 - Do not compress the ISZERO check by adding the coordinates as the addition will become costly when we change field
-- Check with BESU team or execution specs to understand if we need some check over the scalar for MSM.
-Actually, no check is needed, write a note in the specs maybe.